Scope of the Journal

 A concise and factual abstract is required.
 The abstract should state briefly the purpose of the research, the principal results and major conclusions.
 An abstract is often presented separately from the article, so it must be able to stand alone.
 For this reason, References should be avoided, but if essential, then cite the author(s) and year(s).
 Also, non-standard or uncommon abbreviations should be avoided, but if essential they must be defined at their first mention in the abstract itself.

 Immediately after the abstract, provide a maximum of 6 keywords, using American spelling and avoiding general and plural terms and multiple concepts (avoid, for example, 'and', 'of').
 Be sparing with abbreviations: only abbreviations firmly established in the field may be eligible.
 These keywords will be used for indexing purposes.

-Please provide up to 6 standard AMS codes.
+Please provide minimum of 4 standard AMS codes and maximum up to 6 standard AMS codes.
 The available codes may be accessed at AMS.

 Define abbreviations that are not standard in this field in a footnote to be placed on the first page of the article.
 Such abbreviations that are unavoidable in the abstract must be defined at their first mention there, as well as in the footnote.
 Ensure consistency of abbreviations throughout the article.

 Collate acknowledgements in a separate section at the end of the article before the references and do not, therefore, include them on the title page, as a footnote to the title or otherwise.
 List here those individuals who provided help during the research (e.g., providing language help, writing assistance or proof reading the article, etc.).

 List funding sources in this standard way to facilitate compliance to funder's requirements: